 Today Virtual Nurse has around 50,000 active users across both platforms and it’s growing daily.
-With roughly around 700 – 800 subjects and with users from so many countries, Virtual Nurse is able to provide detailed information focused around illnesses, medication and first aid procedures.
+With roughly around 700 – 800 subjects and with users from so many countries, Virtual Nurse is able to provide detailed information focused on illnesses, medication and first aid procedures.
 Alongside this, Virtual Nurse can also provide users with the emergency contact phone number for any given country.

 Simply ask “Alexa, ask Virtual Nurse for the emergency number in Germany” and Virtual Nurse will provide you with the requested number.

-With so many healthcare related questions within Virtual Nurse it can sometimes be difficult to know what to ask.
+With so many healthcare-related questions within Virtual Nurse it can sometimes be difficult to know what to ask.
 So here are some of our most frequently used Virtual Nurse commands to check out:

 - Alexa, ask Virtual Nurse about hay fever